-TO BE COMPLETED BY OR ON BEHALF OF THE VICTIM OF DOMESTIC VIOLENCE, DATING VIOLENCE, SEXUAL ASSAULT, OR STALKING
+TO BE COMPLETED BY OR ON BEHALF OF THE VICTIM OF DOMESTIC

-1. Date the written request is received by victim: 2.
+VIOLENCE, DATING VIOLENCE, SEXUAL ASSAULT, OR STALKING 1.
+Date the written request is received by victim: 2.
 Name of victim: 3.
 Your name (if different from victim's): 4.
-Name(s) of other family member(s) listed on the lease: 6.
+Name(s) of other family member(s) listed on the lease: 5.
+Residence of victim: 6.
 Name of the accused perpetrator (if known and can be safely disclosed): 7.
-Relationship of the accus ed perpetrator to the victim: 8.
+Relationship of the accused perpetrator to the victim: 8.
 Date(s) and times(s) of incident(s) (if known): 10.
-Location of incident(s): In your own words, briefly o describe the incident(s): knowledge and recollection, a of domestic violence, dating v ormation provided on this form is true and correct to the best of my and that the individual named above in Item 2 is or has been a victim violence, sexual assault, or stalking.
-I acknowledge that submission copardize program eligibility and could be the basis for denial of istance, or eviction.
+Location of incident(s): This is to certify that the information provided on this form is true and correct to the best of my knowledge and recollection, and that the individual named above in Item 2 is or has been a victim of domestic violence, dating violence, sexual assault, or stalking.
+I acknowledge that submission of false information could jeopardize program eligibility and could be the basis for denial of admission, termination of assistance, or eviction.
 Signature: Signed on (Date):